-- (1) the Rules of Association, over and above;
+(1) the Rules of Association, over and above;

-- (2) the By-Laws, over and above;
+(2) the By-Laws, over and above;

-- (4) any other publication or correspondence issued in the name of the Club
+(5) the DVA Habitual or Vexatious Complaints and Complainants Policy, over and above; (6) any other publication or correspondence issued in the name of the Club

-1 SUBSCRIPTION AND JOINING FEES 1.1 Subscriptions
+1 MEMBERSHIP, SUBSCRIPTION AND JOINING FEES

-- (b) The scale of subscriptions shall be determined by the Committee from time to time and reviewed annually.
+(a) DVA annual subscriptions fall due on the on the anniversary of a member joining the club (b) The scale of subscriptions shall be determined by the Committee from time to time and reviewed annually.
 The base subscriptions and the formula for calculating annual increases shall be maintained in the Rules of Association and shall take effect unless changed by a Special Resolution carried at a General Meeting of the membership.

-1.2 Membership Cards
+1.3 Membership Cards

 1.4 Re-admittance of Past Members

 1.4.1 Following the lodgement of an application for membership from a person who has previously resigned from the Club, or whose membership has elapsed for any reason, that person

 DVA Inc. has undertaken to comply with the requirements of the Privacy Act, 1988 and the National Privacy Principles included in the Privacy Act (Private Sector) Amendment Act 2000.